Parental abuse by children: History

-Parental abuse does not happen just inside the home but can be in public places, further adding to the humiliation of the parents.
+Parental abuse does not happen just inside the home but can in public places, further adding to the humiliation of the parents.
 Abuse is not only a domestic affair but can be criminal as well.
-Most teenagers experience a normal transition in which they try to go from being dependent to independent, but there are some dynamics of unhealthy parental control that also play a direct part in the failure to properly raise a child in this regard.
+Most teenagers experience a transition in which they try to go from being dependent to independent, but there are some dynamics of parental control that may alter it.
 There will always be times of resistance toward parental authority.
-According to the Canadian National Clearinghouse on family violence, the abuse generally begins with verbal abuse, but even then, some females can be very physically abusive towards a child who is smaller and more vulnerable than they are, and to cover their abuse, they often lie to the other parent about actual events that led to "severe punishment."
-The child, adolescent or parent may show no remorse or guilt and feels justified in the behavior, but many times when the child is the one who is being abused, they are very remorseful for being forced to defend themselves, especially when they are not the aggressor.
-Parents must examine their children's behavior and determine if it is acceptable or if it crosses the line of abusiveness, just as a parent has the responsibility as an adult who is supposed to know better should be responsible for their own abuses towards a child.
-Some teenagers can become aggressive as a result of parental abuses and dysfunction or psychological problems.
-Some children may have trouble dealing with their emotions, that is all part of growing up but there is a line that should not be crossed and parents may determine where that line is.
-Unfortunately, abused children are not afforded protections from abusive parents.
-This practice often helps discourage abusive behavior and show that it will not be tolerated.
+According to the Canadian National Clearinghouse on Family Violence, the abuse generally begins with verbal abuse, but even then, some females can be very physically abusive towards a child who is smaller and more vulnerable than they are, and to cover their abuse, they often lie to the other parent about actual events that led to "severe punishment."
+The child, adolescent or parent may show no remorse or guilt and feel justified in the behavior, but many times when the child is the one who is being abused, they are very remorseful for being forced to defend themselves, especially when they are not the aggressor.
+Parents can examine the behavior of their children to determine whether or not it is abusive.
+Some teenagers can become aggressive as a result of parental abuse, dysfunction, or psychological problems, while some children may have trouble dealing with their emotions.
+However, children who are abused are not always afforded protection from their abusive parents.

-Typical model of adolescent-parent abuse interaction

-According to Spitzberg the typical interaction leading to parental abuse often seems to occur in the following sequence: